FedX: Explanation-Guided Pruning for Communication-Efficient Federated Learning in Remote Sensing: Experimental Results

-In this subsection, we assess the performance of FedX, considering different pruning configurations and relevance-based explanation methods.
+In this subsection, we assess the performance of FedX, considering different pruning configurations and pruning methods.
 To this end, we exploit ResNet18 as the backbone model due to its moderate number of parameters.
 As mentioned in Section \ref{doe}, we exploit LRP \cite{bach2015pixel} and IG \cite{sundararajan2017axiomatic} as explanation methods for the experiments, considering layer-wise and global pruning configurations.
-This results in four different scenarios: i) FedX with LRP and the layer-wise configuration, denoted as FedX (LRP, Layerwise); ii) FedX with LRP and the global configuration, denoted as FedX (LRP, Global); iii) FedX with IG and the layer-wise configuration, denoted as FedX (IG, Layerwise); iv) FedX with IG and the global configuration, denoted as FedX (IG, Global).
+This results in five different scenarios: i) FedX with LRP and the layer-wise configuration, denoted as FedX (LRP, Layerwise); ii) FedX with LRP and the global configuration, denoted as FedX (LRP, Global); iii) FedX with IG and the layer-wise configuration, denoted as FedX (IG, Layerwise); iv) FedX with IG and the global configuration, denoted as FedX (IG, Global); and v) FedX with magnitude-based pruning, denoted as FedX (Magnitude), where components are pruned according to the L1 norm of the weights without relevance estimation.
 Fig.~\ref{fig:LRP_global_vs_layerwise_comparison} shows the obtained mAP scores for the BigEarthNet-S2 dataset.